jart/scriptus/docs/userguide.md

 #Configuring Scriptus

 When you are running Scriptus, the first thing you will probably want to do is run some sample programs.
 Once you've connected to Twitter, you can find these under the 'scripts' menu.
-I'm working on improving this secton.
+I'm working on improving this section.

 The main Scriptus configuration file is by default stored in `~/.scriptus/config.properties`.
 If you want to keep it somewhere else, then you can provide a `-c` option to specify the location: